• Skip to main content

 • Overall healthier engine

-2) Stinger Cold Air Intake
+2) Cold Air Intake Upgrades

 More power requires more combustion and combustion requires air.
 Once you add a tuner and increase boost it is important to bring more air into the engine to reduce stress on the turbo.
 At stock power levels the factory intake is fine, but once boost is added it is awful and becomes highly restrictive.
 Therefore replacing the factory intake with a cold air intake is a must for tuned Stingers.